RescueStationCIC/OperationLollipop/README.md

 ### Git
 #### Install on the RPi
-You'll need to install git on the RPi:
+You'll need to install git on the RPi.
+On the RPi terminal:

 ```bash
 apt update